the-drunk-coder/megra/Tutorial/00_Installation.md

 me know.

 # Samples
 The default installation contains a very basic set of samples that'll be enough to follow the tutorial.
-They're fetched from the **Mégra Public Sampes** repository (https://github.com/the-drunk-coder/megra-public-samples) and after the installation they can be found in the `megra-samples` folder inside the Portacle folder.
+They're fetched from the **Mégra Public Samples** repository (https://github.com/the-drunk-coder/megra-public-samples) and after the installation they can be found in the `megra-samples` folder inside the Portacle folder.

 The samples are in **FLAC** format and **mono** (important if you want to add samples later on).